gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	Cycle 19 showed that one further slice of durable reciprocal support can then justify bounded promotion into stable joint choreography, while preserving train distinctness and avoiding monolithic fusion
 -	Cycle 20 showed that the promoted stable joint state can survive early internal asymmetry without immediate collapse, while explicitly tracking early de-confirmation pressure
 -	Cycle 21 showed that the same stressed stable joint state can reabsorb bounded asymmetry and restabilize without losing its dominant shared reading
+-	Cycle 22 showed that even this restabilized joint state can later reopen a serious break corridor under harsher asymmetry, while still remaining provisionally intact as the dominant reading

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, and then restabilize that state when the stress is reabsorbed.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, and still reopen the possibility of genuine de-confirmation when harsher asymmetry appears again.

 ---